minidonut/awesome-rust/README.md

 ## Related

 -   [All Awesome Lists](https://github.com/topics/awesome) - All the Awesome lists on GitHub.
-- [Awesome](https://github.com/rust-unofficial/awesome-rust) - Original awesome by sindresorhus
+-   [Awesome Rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.

 ## Crates